-Additionally, I have curatorial professional experience that I gained out of the Maiman Collection.
-I categorized the Andean collection of the Institute of Archaeology of the Hebrew University and I also served as a curator assistance for the exhibition “Chimu: Imperial Riches from the Desert of Peru” that took place in The Israel Museum.
-Due to these experiences and my working in the Maiman Collection, I became aware of the importance of the collection management in order to create virtual and physical access to the artifacts for researchers, artists and the wide public.
+In addition to my professional experience with the Maiman Collection, I catalogued the Andean collection of the Institute of Archaeology at The Hebrew University in Jerusalem.
+I also served as a curatorial assistant for the exhibition “Chimu: Imperial Riches from the Desert of Peru” that took place at The Israel Museum.
+As a result of these further experiences, I became aware of the importance of collection management in order to create both virtual and physical access to the artifacts for researchers, artists, and the public at large.

-Moreover, since I obtained my Ph.D., I seek a way to bridge the knowledge I created in my research and the non-academic public.
-While my work in the Maiman Collection was partially directed to this end, I would now like to broaden the component of public engagement in my work to a larger scale and to reach a wide variety of audiences by curating exhibitions and creating other types of activities such as interactive museum tours, public talks and workshops.
+Since obtaining my doctorate, I have been seeking a way to bridge the knowledge I have acquired with the non-academic public.
+While my work in the Maiman Collection was partially directed to this end, I would now like to broaden the component of public engagement on a broader scale and reach a wider variety of audiences by curating exhibitions and creating other types of activities such as interactive museum tours, public talks, and workshops.

-To conclude, considering my curatorial and academic experiences as well as my interests, I find the MET’s Curatorial Research Fellowship, a fascinating opportunity to broaden my perspective on Andean art.
-Furthermore, this opportunity will enable me to engage with exposition curation, an expertise that I truly aspire to develop.
-If chosen to this position, the MET will benefit from my intimate acquaintance with Andean ancient art and my experience with artifact research.
-I will be thrilled to get to know from very close the most notable ancient Andean collection in the U.S, without a doubt it will open my horizon to new interpretations of ancient Andean art that I will be delighted to share with my colleagues and with the wide public.
+To conclude, considering my curatorial and academic background, as well as my scholarly interests, I believe that the Metropolitan Museum of Art’s Curatorial Research Fellowship is a fascinating opportunity to broaden my perspective on Andean art.
+Furthermore, this opportunity will enable me to engage with exhibition development, an expertise that I truly aspire to develop.
+If chosen for this fellowship, the Museum will potentially benefit from my intimate acquaintance with Andean ancient art and my experiences with artifact research.
+I would be thrilled to learn directly from the most notable Ancient Andean collection in the United States.
+I am confident that this fellowship will open my horizon to new interpretations of Ancient Andean art, and I would be delighted to share these with both my colleagues and the public at large.

-In these days of speed technological development and images flooding, we should ask ourselves what the museum can offers its visitants.
-Since the image of almost every artwork can be access by a push of a button, the museum should offer an experience that goes beyond the superficial acquaintance with the artwork.
-One way the museum can cope with this challenge is by creating an infrastructure that will enable the visitor delving into all symbolical levels of few pieces per visit.
+To this end, I have a special interest in the use of modern technology within the museum setting.
+In these days of rapid technological development and the flooding of images, we should ask ourselves what a museum can offer its visitors.
+Since the image of almost every artwork can be accessed by a push of a button, I believe a museum should offer an experience that goes beyond the superficial acquaintance with an artwork.
+One way a museum can undertake this challenge is by creating an infrastructure that will enable the visitor to delve into several symbolic levels of a select number of art works per visit.

-In the case of ancient Andean art, there is an important advantage of observing the piece of art itself and not its photo, this is due to the importance of the tree-dimensional component of the pieces.
-Even in case of seemingly two-dimension artefact, such as textile, we should remember that it is a tree-dimensional object when it posed on the human body.
-The two-dimensional image of an artefact seen on a screen does not transmit the whole possible art experience.
-Furthermore, Andean artworks contain several levels of meanings that can be explored more easily when we have a firsthand experience with it.
-In my research on Andean artefact, I was exposed to multiple layers of the artwork's meanings, which are inherent within different components of the piece.
-In this way a Russian doll of significant is created:
+In the case of Ancient Andean art, there is an important advantage to observing the actual work of art over its photographic image.
+This is due to the importance of the three-dimensional qualities of these artifacts.
+Even in the case of a seemingly two-dimensional artifact, such as textile, it should be recognized that it was also a three-dimensional object when worn by the original owner or draped on a human body.
+The two-dimensional image of an artifact transmitted via a screen therefore does not relay the entire art experience.
+Furthermore, Andean objects contain several levels of meaning that can be explored more easily when we have a firsthand experience with them.
+In my research on Andean artifacts, I was exposed to multiple layers of the artwork's meanings, which are inherent within different components of the work.
+In this way a “Russian doll” of significance may be created: